tsoporan/fittrak/README.md

 ### Deployment

-The application has been vetted on GCP using Kubernetes, you'll notice that there are some manifest files in the `infra` directory though this is still largely a work in progress.
+The application has been vetted on [GCP](https://cloud.google.com/kubernetes-engine/) using [Kubernetes](https://kubernetes.io/) and [Cloud SQL](https://cloud.google.com/sql/) (PostgreSQL 9.6), you'll notice that there are manifest files in the `infra` directory though this is still largely a work in progress.

+Future plans include creating a Helm chart for the application and implementing proper CI/CD.